 If so, it’s important that you tell your doctor or pharmacist before you start using salmeterol.
 Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.

 Possible side effects

-Like all medicines salmeterol can cause unwanted side effects, although not everyone gets them.
-Often unwanted effects improve as your body adjusts to the new medicine.
+Like all medicines salmeterol can cause side effects, although not everyone gets them.
+Often side effects improve as your body adjusts to the new medicine.

 |Side effects||What should I do?|